wizardkids/katz/README.md

     `python katz.py`

-To _download_ one file, click on the file name.
-On the next screen, click the "Download" button.

 ## **Usage**
-- The program is menu driven, and includes only essential capabilities as noted under *Features*.
+- The program interface is based on the Windows command shell, but valid commmands include only those useful for manipulating zip files as noted under *Features*.
 There are no options or preferences.
 - See *Recommended setup* below for creating a shortcut.
 - python 3 must be in the PATH environment variable.